Maitighar Mandala

-The Maitighar Mandala (माइतीघर मण्डला) is a symbolic monument located in the heart of Kathmandu, Nepal.
-It is an island at the intersection of roads from Thapathali, New Baneshwor, Bhadrakali and at the southeast corner of Singhadurbar, the administrative centre of Nepal.
-It forms an important landmark in the beautification of Kathmandu city and a master piece of art depicting Buddhist relics.
-It also marks the initiation mark stone of one of the major highways of Nepal, Araniko Highway, that links Nepal with China.
+The Fibwa Khya/Maitighar Mandala (फिब्वः ख्यः/माइतीघर मण्डला) is a symbolic monument located in the heart of Kathmandu, Nepal.
+It is an island at the intersection of roads from Thapathali, New Baneshwor, Bhadrakali, and at the southeast corner of Singhadurbar, the administrative centre of Nepal.
+It is considered an important visual landmark in Kathmandu and a masterpiece of art depicting Buddhist relics.
+It also acts as the initiation mark stone of one of the major highways of Nepal, Araniko Highway, which links Nepal with China.

 History

-The Mandala was built in 2001 for the 11th SAARC summit in Nepal to showcase Nepali culture after clearing many multi-story buildings during the tenure of mayor Keshav Sthapit.
+The Mandala was built in 2001 for the 11th SAARC summit in Nepal to showcase Nepali culture after clearing many multi-story buildings, during the tenure of mayor Keshav Sthapit.

 Etymology

-The name "Maitighar" literally means the "Parental Home" of the married women.
-Actually, there was a movie poster in today's Maitighar in the past, a classic Nepal film, Maithighar (1966) was run for about a year.
-As there was a large poster depicting the name of the movie, people started calling the place as Maitighar.

-The native name of the monument in Newar language is Fibwa Khya (फिब्वः ख्यः).
+The name "Maitighar" literally means the "parental home" of married women.
+The native name of the monument in the Newar language is Fibwa Khya (फिब्वः ख्यः).

 Symbolism

 The Mandala was designed to be in the form of a series of concentric circles.
-The outer-most has 32 vajras, the one next to it has 16 lotus petals and the inner has 32 garlands.
-Various colors on the Mandala (blue background, black, orange, and blue circles) symbolize man's characteristics - too much of one would result in an imbalanced temperament.
+The outer-most circle has 32 vajras, the next circle has 16 lotus petals, and the innermost circle has 32 garlands.
+The various colors of the Mandala (blue background, black, orange, and blue circles) symbolize human characteristics, of which too much of one would result in an imbalanced temperament.
 Black stands for Krodh (anger), orange for Prem (love) and blue for Karuṇā (compassion).
 At the four corners of the mandala are symbols of the Ashtamangal.